joshb/joshb.github.io/articles/triangle_rasterization/index.md

 Let's refer back to the figures shown earlier in the article for a moment.
 Notice that one edge of the triangle (the vertical one on the left) spans the entire length of the triangle in the y axis, whereas the other two edges span roughly half of the length in the y axis.
 When we're drawing triangles, one edge will always have a length in the y axis greater than either of the other two edges (actually, it's possible that two edges have the same length in the y axis and the third has a 0 length, but our code will handle that situation as well); its length in the y axis will be the sum of the lengths of the other two edges.

-The following bit of code is used to find the index of the tallest edge (the one with the greatest length in the y axis) in the <strong>edges</strong> array:
+The following bit of code is used to find the index of the tallest edge (the one with the greatest length in the y axis) in the **edges** array:

 ```c++
 ​    int maxLength = 0;